 .45ACP: Big and Loud (Automatic Colt Pistol)

 This semi-automatic round increases the stopping power with a larger diameter.
 It moves more slowly than a 9mm because of its extra heft and slower burning powder but hits harder.
 Best uses: concealed carry, home defense.
-Get it at Palmetto State Armory.

 .50: Now You’re Showing Off